- Documentation version: development

 It is possible to override the name of the package which contains the migrations on a per-app basis by modifying the MIGRATION_MODULES setting.

-Migrations will run the same way every time and produce consistent results, meaning that what you see in development and staging is exactly what will happen in production - no unexpected surprises.
+Migrations will run the same way on the same dataset and produce consistent results, meaning that what you see in development and staging is, under the same circumstances, exactly what will happen in production.

 Migrations are supported on all backends that Django ships with, as well as any third-party backends if they have programmed in support for schema alteration (done via the SchemaEditor class).